louiscamborieux/fast-api-vuejs-order-app/README.md

 /tests/test_product.py tests for /product GET endpoint /tests/test_order.py tests for /order POST endpoint

+## frontend
+This frontend is derived from standard [VueJS template](https://vuejs.org/guide/quick-start)

+/public every static images and icons
+/src main directory containing the application
+    /components VueJS components and icons displayed to the user /NavBar.vue navigation bar used to navigate between sections /OrderItem.vue Order recap
+        /OrdersPage.vue List every order fetched from the API /ProductItem.vue Product card with its informations displayed /ProductList.vue List of ProductItem as well as a selected item list /ProductPage.vue Handle display for products list and placing an order /icons/*.vue Default used in the applications

+    /router
+        /index.js route logic binding URL to components

+    /services Handle logic behind fetching data from the API /orderService.js handle axios call to order related endpoints (/order and /orders) /orderService.js handle axios call to product related endpoints (/products)

+    /App.vue application entrypoint, load router selected view as well as navigation bar /main.js mount Vue app and router and launch the application.

+index.html first loaded file, import application entrypoint package.json list project dependencies, those are installed using npm install package-lock.json list exact dependencies tree to ensure reproductivity vite.config.js Configuration file, contains proxy settings to connect to the API

 # How to start the application

 ## 1. Install Dependencies